tum-esm/utils/docs/pages/api-reference.md

 ```

 Returns dict[filename, list[error_messages]] for all
-corrupt interferograms in the given directory.
+corrupt opus files in the given directory.

 It will compile the fortran code using a given compiler
 to perform this task.
 The fortran code is derived from